Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

-- When wounds are accidentally created through the shearing process, some sheds sew wounds without the use of anaesthetics, again causing significant pain to the sheep.
+- When wounds are accidentally created through the shearing process, some sheds sew wounds without the use of anesthetics, again causing significant pain to the sheep.

 This is just one side of the story.

-The problem with wool is that there’s very little transparency and accreditation through labelling for consumers to know how the wool their purchasing was obtained.
+The problem with wool is that there’s very little transparency and accreditation through labelling for consumers to know how the wool they’re purchasing was obtained.

 When are sheep shorn?